Doubting Thomas at Work on the 2011 Budget

 At night, when I pray, I carry that expectation with me.

 I ask God, “What do you think of the new site?
 What do you think of the new editorial workflow Gordon came up with?
-What do you think of article I wrote today?”
+What do you think of the article I wrote today?”

 I want to hear words of affirmation.
 I want to know that God linked to us from Twitter.
 I want Jesus to print out Susan DeMickele’s article on ambition and stick it on his fridge with a magnet.